PrivacyPreversingDataCleaning/Privacy-Aware-Data-Cleaning-as-a-Service/README.md

 ### Food Inspection
-This dataset is from NYU open data [source](https://opendata.cityofnewyork.us/), which contains violation citations of inspected restaurants in New York City describing the address, borough, zipcode, violation code, violation description, inspection type, score, grade.
+This dataset is from NYU open data [source](https://opendata.cityofnewyork.us/), which provides violation citations of inspected restaurants in New York City.
+It contains the restaurant address, violation code, violation description, zipcode, etc.

 **Attribute Details**